What You Need to Know About Fashion and Apparel Supply Chain Management

 In a competitive, fast-paced industry like apparel, supply chain management is critical.
 It’s the driving force behind a successful fashion season and a brand’s ability to pivot to the latest styles quickly.
 A strong supply chain strategy in fashion requires some special considerations because the industry has such short product lifecycles and high consumer demands.

-Here’s what you need to know about apparel supply chain management.
+Here’s what you need to know about apparel & fashion supply chain management.

-Why Supply Chain Management Is Crucial in the Apparel Industry
+Why Advanced Supply Chain Management Is Crucial in the Fashion Industry

 The industry also has a more complex supply chain.
 It includes the manufacturers creating the fibers, textiles and finished garments, which adds three links to the chain before involving wholesalers and retailers.
 The supply chain starts with new designs, which are then produced, distributed and sold.
 This added complexity requires an organized, knowledgeable logistics leader to drive new products through the supply chain and manage inventory flow throughout.